linsimontao/tdt-2022-front/README.md

 2. Please create a separate issue for each new conversation.

-3. Please cc **[TAM Handle]** on all issues for visibility across teams and to ensure a fast response.
+3. Please cc **[Tomo Yamazaki]** on all issues for visibility across teams and to ensure a fast response.

 4. Use priority, product, and type labels for better triaging and Mapbox will use a project board to denote progress stages through issues.